vespa-engine/cloud/getting-to-production.md

 Now you have a running Vespa Cloud application running in a production zone.
 Congratulations!
 After this you can further enhance your production application:

-* Create a CI/CD pipeline.
-You can follow our guide to set up deployment from [GitHub Actions](/github-actions).
+* Create a CI/CD pipeline (e.g. using GitHub Actions).
 * Get BCP for your application by deploying in multiple zones and use a [global endpoint](/reference/deployment#endpoints).